7RU7H/CTFs/HackTheBox/Retired-Machines/Dynstr/Dynstr-Helped-Through.md

 - [[Dynstr-CMD-by-CMDs.md]]

-Tripletted with [[Response-Helped-Through]] and [[Absolute-Helped-Through]] to secure my understanding of Azure Backup and DNS implementations
+Tripletted with [[Response-Helped-Through]] and [[Absolute-Helped-Through]] to secure my understanding of Azure Backup and DNS implementations.

+Having never managed a DNS server and looking into here and there especially from the [[Kotarak-Helped-Through]] - beyond root of making a DNS server and once required a Rogue DNS server at some point for another box.
+From what I have read and can assume seems like a good idea from the point on study the AZ-104 that is much easier to manage.
+No record management without some kind of versioning like `git` for software seems like a nightmare.
+Especially from what I understand that incorrect record keeping can then expose domains that are suppose be in some network perimeter and not accessible by the public internet.

 ## Recon